-Learn how to fit a universal oven door gasket by watching Rory demonstrate on a Neff cooker.
+Learn how to fit a universal oven door gasket by watching eSpares demonstrate on a Neff cooker.
 The seal attaches to the body of the oven by a single hook in each corner, and isn't suitable to replace seals with curved corners.

 Hi, I'm Rory from eSpares, and in this video I'm going to show you how to replace both the door seals in this double oven using universal seals.

 Now, a universal seal is a generic replacement, which you have to cut to length.
-There's two types of universal seal.
-There's a three-sided seal which I'm going to use to replace this three-sided seal, in this bottom oven.
-And there's a four-sided seal which I'm going to use to replace this four-sided seal in the main oven.
+There's two types of universal seal, there's a three-sided seal which I'm going to use to replace this three-sided seal in this bottom oven, and there's a four-sided seal which I'm going to use to replace this four-sided seal in the main oven.

 Now, we do recommend that you use a genuine replacement for your seal, where possible.
 But, if that isn't possible, then you can use a universal seal, providing your existing seal meets these stipulations:

-- It must be a rubber type seal, it can't be made of any other material, like woven cloth.
-That won't work.
+- It must be a rubber type seal, it can't be made of any other material, like woven cloth, that won't work.

 - It must have right angle corners and it must have one hook per corner, which fits into a corresponding hole in each corner of the oven.
 If your seal has rounded corners or if there are multiple hooks per corner, then you won't be able to use a universal seal.